esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >An essential piece of the puzzle is WCAG.
 Getting to know [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/) will be critical to working with accessibility on teams. - Marcy Sutton

 Guideline categories:
-- Perceivable
+- Perceivable 👀
-- Operable
+- Operable 🕹
-- Understandable
+- Understandable 🤔
+- Robust 💪

+In the course we'll treat WCAG as a policy rather than a strict requirement.

 ## Useful resources
 TODO: Add useful links.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjA5ODk3NTMsLTE5MjU3NTQ0MjBdfQ
-==
+eyJoaXN0b3J5IjpbLTQ5NjU2NTUwMiwtMTkyNTc1NDQyMF19
 -->